FLipperdvlp/FLipperdvlp/ReadMe.md

 ---

+## 💡 My Languages Journey

+For me, **C#** is one of the most innovative and modern programming languages.
+It inspires me with its flexibility and the way it connects with the **.NET ecosystem**, making development fast and powerful.

+At the same time, I have a lot of respect for the **C family**:
+- **C** — the foundation of so many technologies we use today.
+- **C++** — a legendary language that combines performance with endless possibilities.
+- Together they shaped the way modern programming works, and learning them gives me a deeper understanding of how computers really think.

+Even though my main focus is on C# and cloud development, I enjoy diving into C and C++ because they are like the "roots" of programming — and knowing the roots helps me grow stronger as a developer. 🌱

+---

 ## 🌟 Fun Fact
 I believe programming is like surfing 🌊:
 sometimes the wave (a bug 🐞) knocks you down,